What is Coinut?

 Coinut is a cryptocurrency exchange from Singapore.
 However, the exchange is also regulated as an MSB (Money Service Business) in Canada.
+It has been active since 2013, which is almost since pre-historic times when it comes to the cryptocurrency industry.

 The platform promotes four factors as strong reasons for you to choose Coinut as your trading platform.
 The first reason is that it is secure.
 Second, it is easy and fast.
 Third, it allows fiat currency deposits.
 Fourth, it has the “lowest fees”.
 While security, speed and user-friendliness and fiat currency channels are all strong advantages, the fourth advantage is not true.
 There are several exchanges out there that charge lower than 0.10% in trading fees and that also have 0.00% or even minus numbers as maker fees.
 But, to Coinut’s defense, Coinut’s fees are definitely low, maybe just not the lowest.